Skip to content

 Dirty state Commit with WIP message

-All auto-decisions are logged in the summary artifact with "(AFK auto)" prefix.
+All auto-decisions are logged in the quick-build artifact with "(AFK auto)" prefix.

 Confirm Mode